So what if sleeping means giving in? Sleep is good for you. And when it comes to catching the Zs, we like to make it a whole experience

 After you’ve set the mood with the pillows and sheets, it’s time to let the power of aromatherapy work its wonders.
 Whether it’s a scented candle or a diffuser for essential oils, we’re true believers that scents and smells can affect moods.
 Take lavender for example: it slows the the activity of the nervous system, improves sleep quality, creates more stable mood and better concentration and reduce anxiety and bergamot is known to be a powerful mood booster.

-I’m obsessed with my Nightshade Sleep Mode Roll On by Mmerci Encore.
-It’s a highlight of my day rolling on this dreamy concoction loaded with lavender and patchouli and taking a deep breath to get into wind-down mode.
+We’re particularly into Nightshade Sleep Mode Roll On by Mmerci Encore.
+Roll on this dreamy concoction loaded with lavender and patchouli and taking a deep breath to get into wind-down mode.

 Spritz the mist